In General

 The aerial view below shows the end of the Springfield Branch at the power plant (the blue arrow), and the yellow arrows point at the right of way.

-Back in the 1960's when this was a Westinghouse motor repair facility, the building had it's own siding coming into the property.
-The siding was removed around 2008 when the physical resources people wanted to spruce up the property in conjunction with the county's effort to building a new intersection on MD32 and a new entrance into Springfield and the (now) Northrop Grumman property.
-Pix from 2004.
+Back in the 1960's when this was a Westinghouse motor repair facility, the building had it's own spur coming onto the property.
+The siding was removed in 2006 when the physical resources people wanted to spruce up the property in conjunction with the county's effort to building a new intersection on MD32 and a new entrance into Springfield and the (now) Northrop Grumman property.
+In case anyone is wondering and wants to debate the timing, I worked at NGC 2003-2016, so the removal date is from personal observation - the fellow who is/was in charge of physical resources even asked me if I knew anyone that wanted the track (cause EVERYONE knew I was into trains :-), and the only people I knew - the Baltimore Streetcar Museum - said nope.

-The shot below shows the Springfield Branch (yellow arrows) where it passes the ex Westinghouse building, the green arrows point at the Westinghouse siding.
+The shot below shows the Springfield Branch (yellow arrows) where it passes the ex Westinghouse building, the green arrows point at the Westinghouse spur.

 the Little Sykes Train